UNDERSTANDING PROSTATE CANCER

 Hormone-sensitive prostate cancer (HSPC): prostate cancer that can be treated with hormone therapy.
 Also called castration-sensitive prostate cancer (CSPC)

-Hormone therapy: drug treatments or surgery to lower testosterone to delay the growth of prostate cancer.
-Also called androgen deprivation therapy, or ADT
+Hormone therapy: drug treatments to lower testosterone or surgery to delay the growth of prostate cancer.
+Also called androgen deprivation therapy (ADT)

 Localized prostate cancer: cancer that has not spread beyond the prostate.
 Also called non-metastatic prostate cancer